nashville-software-school/client-side-mastery/book-2-the-novice/chapters/FLEXBOX.md

 ## Practice: Coffee Houses of Nashville

-> The learning objective for this practice exercise is restructuring the existing HTML, and then using Flexbox to achieve the layout you see below.
+> The learning objective for this practice exercise is to use `display:flex` on two elements, and then add additional CSS properties to achieve a desired layout.

 ```html
 <header class="pageHeader">Coffee Houses of Nashville</header>